-The Certificate Holders will organize and conduct site-compliance audit inspections for DPS Staff as needed, but not less frequently than once per month during the site preparation, construction, and restoration phases of the Project and at least annually for two years after the commencement of operation of the Project (CC 55).
-These inspections will be performed and include a review of the status of compliance with all

-Certificate Conditions, the WQC, and with other legal requirements and commitments, as well as a field review of the construction site, if necessary.
-The inspections may also include the following:
+The Certificate Holders will organize and conduct site-compliance audit inspections for DPS Staff as needed, but not less frequently than once per month during the site preparation, construction, and restoration phases of the Project and at least annually for 2 years after the commencement of operation of the Project (CC#55).
+These inspections will be performed and include a review of the status of compliance with all CCs, the WQC, and with other legal requirements and commitments, as well as a field review of the construction site, if necessary.
+The inspections may also include: